 Some of the chronic diseases directly related to metabolic dysfunction

 The biggest cause of metabolic syndrome has to do with our modern food system.
 Changes have occurred over a relatively short period of time, creating a lack of adaptability, damaging our metabolic system and the health of our mitochondria.
 Food is different than it was even 50 years ago.
 Most food in the grocery store is processed and refined beyond recognition, including sugar, gluten, vegetable seeds oils, wheat, corn, and flour.
 Other causes of metabolic syndrome include pollution, chemicals, skin toxins, smoking, stress, viruses, EMF, lack of sleep.

 Bad Advice -The advice we were given has failed.
 We were offered a food pyramid, told to avoid saturated fat and add carbohydrates.
 Over the past 50 years, we have changed our diets from 20% carbohydrates to 65-80%, following these recommended guidelines.
-However, we are sicker and fatter than ever.
-More people are pre-diabetic/diabetic than not.
-Heart disease, cancer, ADHD, liver disease and Alzheimers cases are increasing, not decreasing.
-Low fat, calorie reduction diets don’t work.
-They don’t work for weight loss and they don’t work for overall health.
+We we told to replace lard and butter with Canola oil, margarine, Crisco and other vegetable seed oils.
+Yet we are sicker and fatter than ever.
+It is estimated that only 6% of our adult population is metabolically healthy.
+The diseases of modern civilization – heart disease, cancer, ADHD, fatty liver disease and Alzheimers to name a few, are increasing, not decreasing.
+These are rarely simply genetic issues.
+These issues are caused by environmental and lifestyle factors, and nutrition plays the biggest role.
+High carbohydrate, low fat, calorie reduction diets do not work long term for weight loss or in improving metabolic health.